ui/stamps-api-docs/source/klg_api.rst

 total_value_delta              Yes         The delta value of transaction's grand total after returned payments                       No          Must be provided if original transaction has payments.
-                                           Payments are list of :ref:`payment objects <Payment Object>` stamps_to_add                  No          Stamps to be added by this transaction.
-If specified, this overrides system's calculation of the number of Stamps that will be added or deducted from this transaction. stamps_to_deduct               No          Stamps to be deducted manually.
-If specified, this overrides the number of Stamps that will be deducted from this return.
-                                           Can't be sent alongside stamps_to_add. items                          Yes         Which items are returned.
+                                           Payments are list of :ref:`payment objects <Payment Object>` items                          Yes         Which items are returned.
 Items are list of :ref:`return item objects<Return Item Object>` stamps_to_add                  No          Stamps to be added by this transaction.
 If specified, this overrides system's calculation of the number of Stamps that will be added or deducted from this transaction. stamps_to_deduct               No          Stamps to be deducted manually.
 If specified, this overrides the number of Stamps that will be deducted from this return.